kooya3/trending_archive/README.md

 ## Contributing

 We welcome contributions to the Trending Archive Repository!
 If you come across any issues with the data or have suggestions for improvement, please open an issue or submit a pull request.
 Together, we can make this repository an even more valuable resource for the developer community.

+## Acknowledgments

+We would like to express our gratitude to the GitHub community for their continuous support and for making their repositories available for analysis.
+Without their contributions, this Trending Archive Repository would not have been possible.